-Durable Power of Attorney: You may check the South Dakota Driver License application if you have "Durable Power of Attorney" that designates that withholding or withdrawal of life-sustaining treatment.
+Durable Power of Attorney: You may indicate on the South Dakota Driver License application if you have "Durable Power of Attorney" that designates the withholding or withdrawal of life-sustaining treatment.

 Veteran: If you are an honorably discharged veteran and wish this to be designated on your driver license or ID card, you may indicate this on the application form.
-To have this designation placed on your license or ID card, you must present either a U.S. Military DD-214 form (Certificate of Release or Discharge from Active Duty), DD form 2 (retired), DD for 2A (reserved retired), or a certificate signed by your local Veteran Service Officer.
+To have this designation placed on your license or ID card, you must present either a U.S. Military DD-214 form (Certificate of Release or Discharge from Active Duty), DD form 2 (retired), DD for 2A (reserved retired), NGB22 (National Guard DD-214) form or a certificate signed by your local Veteran Service Officer.